MicrosoftDocs/msteams-docs/msteams-platform/bots/streaming-ux.md

   - **Finding relevant work items**
 - The model renders the informative message only at the beginning of each message returned from the LLM.
 - Attachments can be sent only in the final chunk.
-- Streaming isn't available with AI SDK's function calls and AOAI/OAI's o1 model yet.
+- Streaming isn't available with AI SDK's function calls and AOAI or OAI's `o1` model yet.
 - Here are the requirements to use `streamSequence` for AI SDK:
   - The sequence must start with number '1'.
   - Subsequent numbers (except final) must be a monotonic increasing integer (for example, 1->2->3).